African wolf: Subspecies

-Behavior
+Distribution and habitat

+The African wolf has a wide range across northern Africa, occurring in Senegal, Burkina Faso, Cameroon, the Central African Republic, Djibouti, Eritrea, Ethiopia, Guinea, Mali, Mauritania, Niger, Somalia, South Sudan, Sudan, Western Sahara, Nigeria, Chad, Morocco, Algeria, Tunisia, Libya, Kenya, Egypt, and Tanzania.
+Fossil finds dating back to the Pleistocene indicate that the species' range was not always restricted to Africa, with remains having been found in the Levant and Saudi Arabia.

+The African wolf inhabits a number of different habitats; in Algeria it lives in Mediterranean, coastal and hilly areas including hedged farmlands, scrublands, pinewoods and oak forests, while in Senegal it inhabits tropical, semi-arid climate zones including Sahelian savannahs.
+Wolf populations in Mali have been documented in arid Sahelian massifs.
+In Egypt, the African wolf inhabits agricultural areas, wastelands, desert margins, rocky areas, and cliffs.
+At Lake Nasser, it lives close to the lakeshore.
+In Morocco, it has been documented in the central Atlas Mountains.
+It apparently does well in areas with a high human population density and low natural prey populations, as in the Enderta district of northern Ethiopia.
+This wolf has been reported in the very dry Danakil Depression desert on the coast of Eritrea.

+Behaviour and ecology

 Social and reproductive behaviors

 The African wolf's social organisation is extremely flexible, varying according to the availability and distribution of food.
 The basic social unit is a breeding pair, followed by its current offspring, or offspring from previous litters staying as "helpers".
 Large groups are rare, and have only been recorded to occur in areas with abundant human waste.
 Family relationships among African wolves are comparatively peaceful in relation to those of the black-backed jackal; although the sexual and territorial behavior of grown pups is suppressed by the breeding pair, they are not actively driven off once they attain adulthood.
 African wolves also lie together and groom each other much more frequently than black-backed jackals.
 In the Serengeti, pairs defend permanent territories encompassing 2–4 km^{2}, and will vacate their territories only to drink or when lured by a large carcass.
 The pair patrols and marks its territory in tandem.
 Both partners and helpers will react aggressively towards intruders, though the greatest aggression is reserved for intruders of the same sex; pair members do not assist each other in repelling intruders of the opposite sex.